dxos/cli/packages/cli-app/README.md

 ###

 You can setup whitelist of public keys of profile identities in the Wallet Extension that can authenticated through endpoint `/wallet/auth`.
-In order to do so created a file in your `~/.wire` folder named `keyhole-whitelist.yml`.
+In order to do so create a file in your DXOS profile folder named `keyhole-whitelist.yml`.
 The file has to have the following structure:

 ```yaml
   publicKeys: